sktime/sktime/docs/source/installation.rst

 * installing ``sktime`` from source, e.g., development versions
 * the advanced developer set-up

+Setting up a virtual environment
+""""""""""""""""""""""""""""""""

+We recommend that you do all developement for sktime within a virtual environment.
+Using a virtual environment helps keep all the dependencies for the package seperated from other python installations on your device, which makes it easier to track new dependencies and avoid clashes from conflicting package versions!
+Two good options for setting your own virtual environment are `conda <https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/>` (many of the sktime community uses this virtual environment, so this is recommended) and `venv <https://realpython.com/python-virtual-environments-a-primer/>` (also quite good!).

+When using a virtual environment it is important to make sure that you use the python kernel in the virtual enviroment to test your code rather than the default one on your device.

+Doing so in VScode is easy!
+Bascially just create your virtual environment in the same folder as your sktime Github folder, and VScode will automatically detect it.
+All you have to do is select yes when VScode asks if you want it to use the new virtual environment!
+But in case you run into unforeseen issues, `here <https://code.visualstudio.com/docs/python/environments>` are some tips to help you get it sorted.

+One other place where it is important to link your virtual environment is when using Jupyter Notebooks.
+Of course - you can use Jupyter Notebooks natively within
+VScode (recommended), which should take care of assigning the correct kernel for you, but if you want to use jupyter notebooks seperately you need to add your new virtual environment as a valid kernel. `Here <https://janakiev.com/blog/jupyter-virtual-envs/>` are some instructions for doing so.

 Setting up a development environment
 """"""""""""""""""""""""""""""""""""
-You now need to set up a new python virtual environment.
+First set up a new virtual environment.
 Our instructions will go through the commands to set up a ``conda`` environment which is recommended for sktime development.
 This relies on an `anaconda installation <https://www.anaconda.com/products/individual#windows>`_.
 The process will be similar for ``venv`` or other virtual environment managers.

 In the ``anaconda prompt`` terminal: